Call or Text Anytime 636-940-1111

 They can protect your rights

 The average person has a very limited understanding of what the police are allowed to do to make an arrest.
 A good defense attorney does not.
-The instant you have a contact with law enforcement that you think might be detrimental to your interests, hire a criminal defense lawyer.
-They will slow everything down and take the pressure off you by preventing you from doing or saying anything that might be harmful to your cause, and making sure law enforcement does not overstep their bounds.
+The instant you have contact with law enforcement that you think might be detrimental to your interests, hire a criminal defense lawyer.
+They will slow everything down and take the pressure off you by preventing you from doing or saying anything that might harm your cause and by ensuring law enforcement does not overstep its bounds.

 They can fight for a dismissal

 A good criminal defense lawyer will thoroughly examine all aspects of a case before negotiating with a prosecutor.
 They will look at both the facts of the matter and the procedures used by law enforcement.
-It is rare to see a dismissal based on the facts alone; the police say something happened a certain way and prosecutors are inclined to agree with them.
-The real value of a good criminal defense lawyer lies in their ability to look closely at all the actions law enforcement took before, during and after an arrest to find where they made mistakes.
+It is rare to see a dismissal based solely on the facts; the police say something happened a certain way, and prosecutors are inclined to agree.
+The real value of a good criminal defense lawyer lies in their ability to closely examine all the actions law enforcement took before, during, and after an arrest to identify where they made mistakes.
 The more experienced a lawyer is, the more likely they are to know how and where to find the errors that can lead to a dismissal.

 They have a relationship with the prosecutors

 Very few criminal cases end with a trial.
-A 2018 study of the federal system found that 8% of cases are dismissed, 2% go to trial and the other 90% are resolved with a plea negotiation.
-A similar study from 2016 in Nashville, TN found that out of almost 25,000 cases only 83 reached the trial stage.
+A 2018 study of the federal system found that 8% of cases are dismissed, 2% go to trial, and 90% are resolved through plea negotiation.
+A similar study from 2016 in Nashville, TN, found that out of almost 25,000 cases, only 83 reached the trial stage.
 In other words, almost all criminal cases are resolved through a negotiation between a defense attorney and a prosecutor (keeping in mind that a dismissal is often the result of a defense attorney convincing a prosecutor that a case is not worth pursuing).
 Knowing this, a good defense attorney will cultivate an understanding with the various prosecutors they work with.
 They will strike a delicate balance, letting them know that they will fight with determination and skill if their clients are not treated fairly, but will convince their clients to accept deals that are presented in good faith.

 They know what a good outcome is

 Most people have no idea what the punishment is for most crimes.
-They can look up the statute and see, for instance, that their class C misdemeanor carries up to 15 days in jail and a $700 fine and feel relieved when they accept a conviction that keeps them out of jail.
+They can look up the statute and see, for instance, that their class C misdemeanor carries a maximum of 15 days in jail and a $700 fine, and feel relieved when they accept a conviction that keeps them out of jail.
 An experienced criminal lawyer, however, might know that a little negotiation could have resulted in a lesser charge or maybe even an outcome that would have kept their clients' record clean.

 They can conduct a trial